top of page

 Please know that we are just as enthusiastic about your vacation at The Cove as you are.
 We will do our best to meet a request, but please don't be upset with our staff if when you check in we have "a" site and not "your" site.

-As a weather dependent business, it is hard to determine an exact opening date.
+As a weather dependent business, it is hard to determine an exact closing date.
 Especially when you try to factor in climate change and a global pandemic.

-Historically the temperatures rose in early June and the water could be turned on without anything freezing
+Historically the temperatures dropped in early September and the water needed to be turned off before freezing.

-As the spring approaches, we will be better able to guess an opening date.
+As the fall approaches, and we learn more about the incoming hurricane season, we will be better able to guess a closing date.

 Does your campground have bugs?